vmware-archive/bosh-generic-sb-release/README.md

 Rename the release and all related files using the renameRelease.sh file (provide desired name as arguments)
 ### Customize the Release
 Customizing release using customizeRelease.sh script
+  * Choose the version of Ops Mgr to deploy to and also the version of the release (for tracking)
+    * Its okay to go with Ops Mgr 1.3 version of the tile and deploy to a Pivotal Ops Mgr running 1.4 as the Ops Mgr would automatically upgrade that to 1.4 metadata version.
+But the stemcell should refer to version available to the Ops Mgr 1.4 or later, not 1.3.
   * Add Custom Variables that need to be exposed via the Tile or Manifest which in turn would be consumed by the Service Broker App.
 For example, the service broker app might require the CF domain information in form of a variable 'CF_DOMAIN_ENDPOINT' or it might need a Github Account access token in form of a variable 'github_accesstoken'.
 These variables might be having a default value or would be defined later via the Tile by the user.
 These variables would be bound to default or other user defined values and bound to the service broker application in form of Environment variables (using cf set-env AppName envVariableName envVariableValue) allowing loose coupling/late binding.
   Note: Avoid using env variable names with '.' (period) character as these will cause failures when exporting it in unix shells.
 Use '_' (underscore) or other options to avoid using spaces, '.' etc.
     * Also, these variables might or might not be exposed to the end-user.
 The generated tile would have labels exposing the properties based on user responding to the script.